Pilgrims (Plymouth Colony): First landings

 They also found two of the Indian's houses covered with mats, and some of their implements in them; but the people had run away and could not be seen.
 Without permission they took more corn, and beans of various colours.
-These they brought away, intending to give them full satisfaction (payment) when they should meet with any of them, – as about six months afterwards they did.
+These they brought away, intending to give them full satisfaction when they should meet with any of them—as about six months afterwards they did.

 And it is to be noted as a special providence of God, and a great mercy to this poor people, that they thus got seed to plant corn the next year, or they might have starved; for they had none, nor any likelihood of getting any, till too late for the planting season.

 By December, most of the passengers and crew had become ill, coughing violently.
-Many were also suffering from the effects of scurvy.
-There had already been ice and snowfall, hampering exploration efforts; half of them died during the first winter.
+Many also were suffering from the effects of scurvy.
+There had already been ice and snowfall, hampering exploration efforts, and nearly half of the Pilgrim passengers died during the first winter.

 First contact

 Explorations resumed on December 6/16.
 The shallop party headed south along the cape, consisting of seven colonists from Leiden, three from London, and seven crew; they chose to land at the area inhabited by the Nauset people (the area around Brewster, Chatham, Eastham, Harwich, and Orleans) where they saw some people on the shore who fled when they approached.
-Inland they found more mounds, one containing acorns which they exhumed, and more graves, which they decided not to dig.
+Inland they found more mounds, one containing acorns which they exhumed, and more graves, which they decided not to disturb.
 They remained ashore overnight and heard cries near the encampment.
-The following morning, they were attacked by Indigenous peoples who shot at them with arrows.
+The following morning, they were attacked by Indians who shot at them with arrows.
 The colonists retrieved their firearms and shot back, then chased them into the woods but did not find them.
-There was no more contact with the Natives for several months.
+There was no more contact with them for several months.

-The Native peoples were already familiar with the English, who had intermittently visited the area for fishing and trade before Mayflower arrived.
+The Indians were already familiar with the English, who had intermittently visited the area for fishing and trade before Mayflower arrived.
 In the Cape Cod area, relations were poor following a visit several years earlier by Thomas Hunt.
 Hunt kidnapped 20 people from Patuxet (the site of Plymouth Colony) and another seven from Nausett, and he attempted to sell them as slaves in Europe.
-One of the Patuxet abductees was Squanto, who became an ally of the Plymouth Colony.
+One of the Patuxet men was Squanto, who became an ally of the Plymouth Colony.
+He had escaped slavery and made his way to England, where he became fluent in English.
+He ultimately returned to America, only to discover that his entire village had died from plague.

-The Pokanokets also lived nearby and had developed a particular dislike for the English after one group came in, captured numerous people, and shot them aboard their ship.
-By this time, there had already been reciprocal killings at Martha's Vineyard and Cape Cod.
-But during one of the captures by the English, Squanto was kidnapped.
-When he came back, he found that most of his tribe had died from plague.